Location:

 Note that while the listing above cites the owner at the time of photography, this Pierce became property of Stephen and Susan Babinsky of Lebanon, New Jersey.
 The car attended the 2018 Elegance at Hershey, though no new photographs were taken.

 We begin the Pierce-Arrow story with the first exercise powered by a Pierce-designed, Pierce-built motor.
 In the previous two years, Pierce licensed a De Dion single-cylinder unit.
-The company continued licensing a two-cylinder unit in 1903, as found in the 15 hp tonneau featured nearby in this collection.
+The company continued licensing a two-cylinder unit in 1903, as found in the 15 hp tonneau profiled nearby in this collection.
 So the Stanhope is the first all-Pierce horseless carriage.

 For over 15 years, I've kept a series of photographs from the old sensor, unsure of whether to move forward with features if I can only provide one perspective and no detail.
 But the larger project is worthwhile, and this Stanhope is the best possible starting point.
 I gently reworked this photo's processing for the main Pierce-Arrow portfolio build in 2023.